pulsar-inc/scrapito/README.md

   - [ ] remove some pipelines of the output
   - [ ] cascade result sharing
   - [ ] map selectors

+# Development

+## Important notes

+- If you permform some changes in rollup config or package.json run the `npm run refresh` command each time you make a change to be able to test the result properly.
+  - It may save you an hour or so ...